 It's easy to take for granted how big a role personal entertainment plays in our lives.
 When we're on the go we enjoy music and movie/TV sound through earbuds connected to our smartphones, iPods and tablets.
 At home (and increasingly on the go) many of us use headphones to listen to music and watch TV without disturbing others.

 But not all headphones are created equal.
-If sound quality is a priority for you, and especially if you're plugged into a source that's generating better-than-iPod sound, you want to be sure you're getting the most out of your personal technology.
+If sound quality is a priority for you, and especially if you're plugged into a source that's generating better-than-smartphone sound, you want to be sure you're getting the most out of your personal technology.
 Here's a breakdown of some of the choices you'll find in today's headphone marketplace.

 Although headphones date back more than 100 years, they didn't really come into their own until the late 1950s.
 Full-size headphones fall into one of the two main categories: over the ear (aka circumaural) or on the ear (aka supra-aural).
 Both types are a great choice for home listening and come in a variety of styles (from old school classic to cutting-edge chic) and colors (from standard black to hot pink).

 Over-ear headphones are the bulkier and more soundproof than on-ear models.
 Bulky because the earcup encircles your ear; soundproof because the cup blocks out ambient sounds, which means they're not a wise choice for use outdoors — especially in settings where you need to be aware of your surroundings.

 On-ear models, while still somewhat bulky, are lighter and let in more ambient sound because the earcup rests on top of your ear.
 If you must have full-size headphones while on the go, on-ear is the way to go.
 People get into enough trouble texting while walking; throw in sound isolation and the potential consequences can be life-threatening.